 You’re not the kind of person who’s looking for a lawsuit.
 But you can’t keep going like this.
 Something needs to change.

 Getting a lawyer to represent you in a dog bite insurance claim is not the same thing as suing the dog’s owner personally.
 Although the owner will be named in the lawsuit, we’ll only seek money from the policyholder’s insurance company, never from the individual.
 That’s one less thing to worry about, especially if the owner of the dog was a friend, a family member, or a neighbor.
 Keep in mind, too, that most claims don’t go to trial, so a lawsuit doesn’t mean you’ll have to face the dog’s owner in court.

 There are different paths you could take after a dog bite.
 You could opt not to do anything about it.
+Of course, this means that you are fully responsible for the financial consequences of the injury.
 You might try to work things out with the owner of the dog directly.
-You could potentially try to press criminal charges.
+In some cases, you could potentially try to press criminal charges.

 But we strongly recommend that all dog bite victims find out whether a civil lawsuit might be an option for them, because it offers the most direct benefits to people who have suffered harm in a dog bite.

 The benefits of suing over a dog bite include:

 If you’re still in the early aftermath of a dog bite, you might be wondering just how seriously you need to take this matter.

 Maybe you stopped the bleeding and cleaned the dog bite wound, but you haven’t gotten it checked out yet and aren’t sure if you should.

 Perhaps you’ve identified something worrying about the wound.